fairhive-labs/docs/whitepaper/tokenomics/README.md

 The finite supply of tokens is meticulously allocated among various stakeholders and reserved for the community and future DAO operations, ensuring alignment with the system’s growth and the realization of its ten core objectives.

-## PoLN's tokenomics are closely intertwined with its core objectives
+## PoLN's tokenomics and token dynamics are closely intertwined with its core objectives

 ### **Forge a Supportive Community**